gomorpheus/morpheus-apidoc/source/includes/_groups.md

 Parameter | Default | Description
 --------- | ------- | -----------
-lastUpdated | null | A date filter, restricts query to only load groups updated more recent or equal to the date specified name | null | If specified will return an exact match group
+lastUpdated |  | A date filter, restricts query to only load groups updated more recent or equal to the date specified name |  | If specified will return an exact match group

 ## Get a Specific Group